- Officially » المملكة المغربية (Arabic)

 - There is always a Moroccan Immigration officer onboard.
 Immigration clearance is done on the boat.
 Customs is done in Morocco.

-- Shipping to Casablanca – insurance/temp import process will take a couple of days (Chris Scott – Sahara Overland)
+- Shipping from North America to Casablanca – insurance/temp import process will take a couple of days (Chris Scott – Sahara Overland)

 Safety and Security